 Tour Itinerary: Day 1

 Paro Valley to Thimphu Valley (1 hr 30 mins)

-Sightseeing in the Thimphu Valley today.
+Exploring the Thimphu Valley today.

 Overnight Thimphu – Bhutanese Style 3* Hotel.